Samsung/Tizen.NET/README.md

     └── tizen-manifest.xml
 ```

 > This is a Tizen .NET app, not a .NET MAUI app.
-A .NET MAUI app that supports Tizen is currently under development and will be released as soon as possible.

 #### 3. Build the application